inet-framework/inet/showcases/emulation/voip/doc/index.rst

 In the simulation, only a sender node and a receiver node are needed in order to send the packets into the real network on one side and receive them on the other side.
-The two simulated nodes are in separate parts of the whole network so they are defined in separate networks in the NED file, and run in separate simulations.
+The two simulated nodes are in separate parts of the whole network, so they are defined in separate networks in the NED file, and run in separate simulations.

 There are only two submodules per node.
 There is a